babowsk1/tvm/a-instructions-and-opcodes.md

 - F43E - DICTUADDGET $$\left(x i D n-D^{\prime}-1\right.$$ or $$\left.D y 0\right)$$.
 - F43F - DICTUADDGETREF ( $$c i D n-D^{\prime}-1$$ or $$\left.D c^{\prime} 0\right)$$.

-A.10.5.
+## A.10.5.
 Builder-accepting variants of SET dictionary operations.

 The following primitives accept the new value as a Builder $$b$$ instead of a Slice $$x$$, which often is more convenient if the value needs to be serialized from several components computed in the stack.
 (This is reflected by appending a B to the mnemonics of the corresponding SET primitives that work with Slices.)
-The net effect is roughly equivalent to converting $$b$$ into a Slice by ENDC; CTOS and executing the corresponding primitive listed in $$\mathbf{A .
-1 0 .
-4}$$
+The net effect is roughly equivalent to converting $$b$$ into a Slice by ENDC; CTOS and executing the corresponding primitive listed in [$$\mathbf{A.10.4}$$](a-instructions-and-opcodes.md/#a.10.4.-set-replace-add-dictionary-operations.)

 - F441 - DICTSETB $$\left(b k D n-D^{\prime}\right)$$.
 - F442 - DICTISETB $$\left(b i D n-D^{\prime}\right)$$.